MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/editions-comparison-windows-server-2019.md

 |Windows Deployment Services| |Yes*|Yes*|
 |Windows Server Update Services| |Yes|Yes|

-*WDS Transport Server is new to Server Core installations in Windows Server 2019 (also in the Semi-Annual Channel starting with Windows Server, version 1803)
+>[!NOTE] WDS Transport Server is new to Server Core installations in Windows
+> Server 2019 and also included in the Semi-Annual Channel starting with Windows Server version 1803.

 # [Version Differences](#tab/server-roles-differences)